diegoschavez/practica_readme/README.md

 </p>
 <p align="center">The function has almost the same properties as the **Delete Function ** but this manage 3 parameters to find the member which those are </p>
 <p align="center"><img width=200 height=200 src="https://github.com/diegoschavez/practica_readme/blob/main/PED/9.png?raw=true" alt="Family Tree Visualization"></p>
-<p>Making a loop to search the value matching with the characters that the user wrote has the same search as the option of **Last Name**</p>
+<p>Making a loop to search the value matching with the characters that the user wrote and has the same input as the function  **Fin by the Last Name**</p>
 ```C++
 std::vector<Node *> subVector;